isomerpages/cris-precise/_for-collaborators/Call for Proposals (CFP)/CFP 2026 Information Sessions.md

 third_nav_title: Call for Proposals (CFP)
 ---
 <p>Information sessions about the PRECISE-SG100K Resource and CFP 2026 will
-be held at each of our research partner institutes in November.
+be held at each of our research partner institutes in November 2025.
 See brief schedule below and register your interest by signing up <a href="https://form.gov.sg/68de28af63340f0b0f80c7eb" rel="noopener nofollow" target="_blank">here</a>.</p>
 <table style="minWidth: 100px">
 <colgroup>
 <col>